the-blue-alliance/the-blue-alliance/docs/Developing/Development-Runbook.md

 ## Rebuilding Web Resources (JavaScript, CSS, etc.)

 If you make changes to JavaScript or CSS files for the `web` service, you will have to recompile the files in order for the changes to show up in your browser.
-After syncing changes from your local environment to the development container, run the `run_buildweb.sh.sh` script from inside the development container.
+After syncing changes from your local environment to the development container, run the `run_buildweb.sh` script from inside the development container.

 ```
-$ ./ops/build/run_buildweb.sh.sh
+$ ./ops/build/run_buildweb.sh
 ```

 ## Running Tests/Typecheck/Lint/etc.